diegosasso/ontophylo/README.md

 -   Authors: Diego Porto and Sergei Tarasov
 -   Maintainer: Diego Porto

-This is the alpha version of the package.
-Please, feel free to try it out, but be aware that the documentations is still incomplete and some functions may have issues!
-But overall, everything seens to be working well so far...
+This is the release version of the package.
+Please, feel free to try it out.

 -   Install package:
 ```